 Which is gonna get you angrier right?

-Yeah wife being sweet and thinking of me when I was complaining about my way, I asked her to buy me some ice cream but she bought me low fat ice cream.
+Yeah wife was sweet and thinking of me when I was complaining about my way, I asked her to buy me some ice cream but she bought me low-fat ice cream.

-Did you come to that realization yourself or did you have not behavioral therapist, but I mean, I know that stroke victims often get you know, occupational therapists and speech therapist, physical therapist, neurologists.
+Did you come to that realization yourself or did you have not behavioral therapist, I mean, I know that stroke victims often get you know, occupational therapists and speech therapists, physical therapists, and neurologists.
 Did you have other people telling you that or did you come to that realization on your own?
 The fact that you had to be more aware of your emotions.

-Up until then, and then afterwards.
-My understanding of how I was behaving had changed so I needed to learn what was happening to me and the counseling sessions really made it possible for me to really feel like it’s just part of the process, it’s part of the the response that my brain is putting out there, my wife came along to some of those sessions I brought her along as well.
+Up until then, and then afterward.
+My understanding of how I was behaving had changed so I needed to learn what was happening to me and the counseling sessions made it possible for me to feel like it was just part of the process, it’s part of the response that my brain is putting out there, my wife came along to some of those sessions I brought her along as well.
 So that she can understand that I’m not personally attacking her because I hate her or I don’t like her or (inaudible).

 And then as a result of that, I started to address all of these underlying issues that come up to the surface, just when you’re in the worst time of your life dealing with stroke that you had all suppressed, or you had buried under the carpet.
 And now they’re going, Hey, you haven’t been paying attention to all these things.
 By the way, I know you’ve got this brain thing that you got to deal with, but have a deal with all this stuff as well.

 It becomes overwhelming.
-And sometimes, I’ve had people that I’ve interviewed through the podcast, I’ve said stuff like, I dealt with all of my physical issues for 20 years, and I’ve never dealt with my emotional issues, and they’re just startedthe journey later.
-So if you can have that awareness together early on, it’s and then slowly sort of formulate a little program to deal with everything. as it appears or as it turns up, then the emotional side of it gets dealt with and then we can get really clear on the physical side of it because for me, personally the emotional side, if I get emotional, action, clarity, all that stuff disappears.
-But if I deal with my underlying emotions that I can get really clear on my outcomes, my goals, my achievements, the things that I want to overcome.
+And sometimes, I’ve had people that I’ve interviewed through the podcast, I’ve said stuff like, I dealt with all of my physical issues for 20 years, and I’ve never dealt with my emotional issues, and they’ve just started the journey later.
+So if you can have that awareness together early on, it’s and then slowly sort of formulate a little program to deal with everything. as it appears or as it turns up, then the emotional side of it gets dealt with and then we can get clear on the physical side of it because for me the emotional side, if I get emotional, action, clarity, all that stuff disappears.
+But if I deal with my underlying emotions I can get really clear on my outcomes, my goals, my achievements, and the things that I want to overcome.

 Recovery could be a lifelong journey